 Have a plan if your pet becomes lost or if you find a lost pet.

-If your pet becomes lost, or you come across a pet that’s lost their way, be prepared to jump into action!
+If your pet becomes lost, or you come across a pet that’s lost its way, be prepared to jump into action!
 Report your lost pet (or report a found pet) with Lollypop Spotters, our Lost and Found Service, here.
 By filling out a lost or found pet report, you’re helping us spread the word about the pet, and easily identify them if they were to show up at the shelter.

 Want to become a Lollypop Spotter and help pets reunite with the families who love them?

 It’s easy!
 Head over to the Lollypop Spotters Facebook page and click like to start seeing posts.
 Then share, like, and keep an eye out for pets in your area.